 Walking up to hundreds of kilometres and walking down the same route is no joke.
 Even a small of downhill looks like godsend symbol to walk quicker and regain some of the missing pride after the labours of an uphill climb.
 But you have to be wise enough and know downhill creates more problem to your feet’s than uphill trekking.
 If you want to get away from the possible knee problem, using trekking poles will do a great help.

 The snow Blindness can sometimes be misleading.
 While snow is essential, the determining factor is the amount of UV, which can be a harmful health hazard for you.
 Right UV-protected sunglasses are needed, and you should put them on even on cloudy days.
-Make sure the glasses also provide the eyes with sung protection and complete protection.
+Make sure the glasses also provide the eyes with sun protection and complete protection.
 Straps protecting the lenses of the glass is highly recommended as it makes it very difficult to drop the frames.
 If you suffered from the snow blindness, it would eventually go away in a couple of days on its own.
 In the meantime, prevent light exposure and don’t rub your eyes frequently.
 Nevertheless, it is necessary to avoid localized anaesthetics.

 Make sure the shoes fit you properly as it may cause you blisters.
 Additionally, a thin internal sock is perfect for blister prevention.
 Your moles can also cause you the blister in the foot area.
 Chafing is another issue that many are facing.
-Inner thighs and collarbone area are the most suspect parts.
+The inner thighs and collarbone area are the most suspect parts.
 Moleskin will work great if you are susceptible to rubbing your inner thighs and your collarbone will be taken care of by a pair of socks tucked under the strap of your bag.
 Calamine lotion works wonders for the skin suffering from chafing.

 Frostbite is irreparable, with the unpredictable mountain environment.
 Get a couple of functional boots that can do a great help for you to reduce frostbite in a greater range.
 Be updated from lodges and other trekkers about the weather.

 Frostbite is the reaction of the body to shield vital organs from rapid loss of warmth by limiting the amount of blood circulation to the part of the body that is way from the heart.
-As such, the frostbite symptoms will first surface in the body part, which is away from the heart, such as feet, fingertips, nose, lips, and eyes.
+As such, the frostbite symptoms will first surface in the body parts, which is away from the heart, such as feet, fingertips, nose, lips, and eyes.
 You can increase blood circulation to these parts by moving them from time to time.

 Layering a few more clothes can be a great heal too.
 Cover your ears, your nose, and your cheeks from the environment temperature.
 But your primary goal should be to find a lodge’s warm shelter as quickly as possible.
-Treating your body parts in the lukewarm water will be very helpful, which is around 40 degrees C or 105 degrees F. This treatment is particularly important if the numb parts are beginning to turn whitish and waxy.
+Treating your body parts in lukewarm water will be very helpful, which is around 40 degrees C or 105 degrees F. This treatment is particularly important if the numb parts are beginning to turn whitish and waxy.
 Don’t rub these parts as it may cause further problems.
 Start the procedure until the whitish sections are orange.

 Place where an avalanche is a problem is the Annapurna Base Camp Trek.
 While relatively quite a few numbers of accidents have already occurred.
 Perhaps the casualty rate is so low due to the precautionary measures.
 There are some avalanche gullies which channel avalanches and most of them typically occur after 10 am, despite media depictions that might have given the impression that avalanches might occur anywhere at any moment.
 The segment between Dobhan and Machhapuchhre Base Camp is the most effective avalanche zone in the Annapurna Base Camp Trek.
 And even in this section, there are some of the more dangerous gullies.
 The best rule of thumb is that you don’t loiter around that place when you see an amazing waterfall or stream on your side of the trail.